Operational-Sciences-Group/CiscoFirewallAppliancePasswordReset/README.md

 # Step 5: Verifying our new password.
 21. Once the appliance finishes rebooting, you should be met with the ```ciscoasa>``` prompt.
 22. Enable privileged access again with: ```ciscoasa>enable```
 23. When prompted for a password, enter the password we configured in step 15.

-***You should now be in a standard priviledged access mode with the prompt 'ciscoasa#'.***
+***You should now be in a standard privileged access mode with the prompt 'ciscoasa#'.***

+**Advisory**

+All the contents of this repository should be used for authorized and/or educational purposes only.
+Any misuse of this information will not be the responsibility of the author or of any other collaborator.
+Use it at your own networks and/or with the network owner's permission.